awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating-console.md

    The domain name that CloudFront assigns to your distribution appears in the list of distributions\. \(It also appears on the **General** tab for a selected distribution\.\)
 **Tip**
-You can use an alternate domain name, instead of the name assigned to you by CloudFront; by following the steps in [Using Custom URLs for Files by Adding Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
+You can use an alternate domain name, instead of the name assigned to you by CloudFront; by following the steps in [Using custom URLs by adding alternate domain names \(CNAMEs\)](CNAMEs.md)\.

 1. When your distribution is deployed, confirm that you can access your content using your new CloudFront URL or CNAME\.
 For more information, see [Testing a Distribution](distribution-web-testing.md)\.